Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 ##### 25B

-This room's chest contains three moss agates (worth 10 gp each) in a folded piece of black cloth.
+This room's chest contains three [[5.
+Mechanics/Items/Moss Agate.md\|moss agates]] (worth 10 gp each) in a folded piece of black cloth.

 ##### 25C

-This room's chest contains a black leather eyepatch with a carnelian (worth 50 gp) sewn into it.
+This room's chest contains a black leather eyepatch with a [[5.
+Mechanics/Items/Carnelian.md\|carnelian]] (worth 50 gp) sewn into it.

 ##### 25D